UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 > without affecting the current branch.
 Here's how you can create a new branch at any commit:
 >
 > 1. Identify the commit you want to create the branch at: Use the `git log` command to view the commit history of the
-> repository and find the commit hash of the commit you want to create the new branch at.
+>    repository and find the commit identifier of the commit you want to create the new branch at.
->    This will display a list of commits, each with a unique hash code.
-> 2. Create a new branch: Use the git branch command with the commit hash to create a new branch at that commit:
+> 2. Create a new branch: Use the `git branch` command with the commit identifier to create a new branch at that commit:
 >
 > ```
-> git branch <new-branch-name> <commit-hash>
+> git branch <new-branch-name> <commit-identifier>
 > ```
 >
-> For example, to create a new branch called `experimental-branch` based on a commit with the hash `abc123`, you would
+> For example, to create a new branch called `experimental-branch` based on a commit with the identifier `abc1234`, you would
 > run:
 >
 > ```
-> git branch experimental-branch abc123
+> git branch experimental-branch abc1234
 > ```
 >
 > This creates a new branch called experimental-branch at the specified commit.